 This unit is equipped with a 24 volt gas valve controlled during furnace operation by the integrated control module.
 As shipped, the valve is configured for natural gas.
-The valve is field convertible for use with propane gas by installing the appropriate propane gas conversion kit.
+The valve is field convertible for use with propane gas by replacing the regulator spring with a propane gas spring from an appropriate manufacturer's propane gas conversion kit.
 Taps for measuring the gas supply pressure and manifold pressure are provided on the valve.